 Are you unsure how to talk to strangers?
-If you’ve ever attend any sort of gathering where strangers were present, or just found yourself needing to make small talk on an elevator, you know that social anxiety + talking to strangers = what do I say?
+If you’ve ever attended any sort of gathering where strangers were present or just found yourself needing to make small talk on an elevator, you know that social anxiety + talking to strangers = what do I say?

 Make Small Talk

 You should never over-prepare for social occasions but there is no harm in doing a bit of legwork ahead of time.

 Having a small list of topics that you can make small talk about will keep you from feeling awkward when trying to make conversation with someone you do not know.

 Some easy safe topics are weather and local news… followed by entertainment and sports.